ON THIS PAGE: You will learn about the different types of treatments doctors use to treat children with NHL. Use the

 The overall health of the child

 People with recurrent cancer often experience emotions such as disbelief or fear.
 You are encouraged to talk with your child's health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 If treatment does not work

 Although treatment is successful for many children with NHL, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
 Parents or guardians are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.